dart-lang/site-www/src/_guides/language/evolution.md

 _Released 15 November 2018_
 | [Dart 2.1 announcement](https://medium.com/dartlang/announcing-dart-2-1-improved-performance-usability-9f55fca6f31a)

 Dart 2.1 added support for **int-to-double conversion**, allowing developers to set `double` values using integer literals.
-This feature removed the annoyance of being forced to use a `double` literal (for example, `4.0`) when the value was conceptually an integer.
+This feature removed the annoyance of being forced to use a `double` literal (for example, `4.0`) when the value was an integer in concept.

 In the following Flutter code, `horizontal` and `vertical` have type `double`: